 When planting corn, for the home gardener, it is best to plant only one type to avoid cross pollination.
 A sweet type will ruin a non-sweet type and vice versa if they cross pollinate.

 The first time we grew corn, we did not get much yield.
 We planted our corn in a single row.
 Because of this, we had to hand-pollinate.
 It worked so we did get corn.
 What we have learned is that in order to pollinate correctly, corn needs to be planted in short, multiple rows.
 Otherwise the pollen does not get on all the silk like it needs to.

 The first time we grew corn we also had a problem with some kind of worm developing and eating the corn.
 We got about 2/3 of the cob and they got the rest.
 There are a multitude of organic insecticides and fungicides that can be used to keep your crop disease and insect free.

 You may want to check with your county extension agent for help when choosing what will work best in your area.

 Corn can also be treated which will allow for better germination in cooler soils.
 However, this treatment is non-organic so it will disqualify any organic seeds from the organic program.

 There are many great YouTube videos for further help.

-Once the season is done, shred the corn stalks and put in your compost pile and till in to the soil for the next crop you will plant in that area.
+Once the season is done, shred the corn stalks and put in your compost pile or till in to the soil for the next crop you will plant in that area.